| Read Time: 3 minutes | Car Accident

 Prepare For Settlement Negotiations

 Most cases settle, which can save time and money.
 However, not all cases settle quickly.
-There are several reasons that settlement might be delayed:
+There are several reasons that settlement might be delayed, such as:

 The timing of settlement negotiations is key.
 You might find that your attorney wants to wait until you have recovered from your injuries before negotiating a settlement since at that point the full financial cost of the accident is known.
 The ideal in settlement negotiations is to receive full compensation for all losses, including pain and suffering.